Demonstration of sequential processors with quantum advantage and analysis of classical performance limits: Silicon photonics experiment

 \section{Silicon photonics experiment}

-We implemented both a one-qubit and a one-qutrit processor on a silicon photonic integrated circuit and evaluated their performance using correlation functions \cite{Wang2019,Moody2022,Alexander2025}.
-As shown in Fig. \ref{fig:setup}(a), the experimental setup employed a 4$\times$~4 universal unitary transformation circuit composed of beam splitters and phase shifters \cite{Clements2016,Bogaerts2020}.
+We implemented both a one-qubit and a one-qutrit processor on a silicon photonic integrated circuit \cite{Wang2019,Moody2022,Alexander2025} and evaluated their performance using the correlation function described in Sec. \ref{sec:limited}.
+As shown in Fig. \ref{fig:setup}(a), the experimental setup employed a $4\times4$ universal unitary transformation circuit composed of beam splitters and phase shifters \cite{Clements2016,Bogaerts2020}.
 In this study, we used two spatial modes of the circuit to construct a sequential processor by cascading multiple unitary transformations.
-Each unitary transformation consisted of a phase shifter and a Mach–Zehnder interferometer (MZI), allowing us to realize the target operations with high precision.
+Each unitary transformation consisted of a phase shifter and a Mach–Zehnder interferometer, allowing us to realize the target operations with high precision.

 For the implementation of the one-qubit processor, heralded single photons were employed, as illustrated in Fig. \ref{fig:setup}(b).
 Photon pairs were generated via spontaneous four-wave mixing (SFWM), utilizing the third-order nonlinearity of silicon \cite{Sharping2006,Clemmen2009}.
-Specifically, a continuous-wave (CW) pump light with a wavelength of 1549.32nm and an output power of approximately 10mW was injected into a silicon waveguide, generating signal and idler photons through SFWM.
-The signal photons had a central wavelength of 1559.0~$\pm$~0.8nm, while the idler photons had a central wavelength of 1539.8~$\pm$~0.8nm.
+Specifically, a continuous-wave (CW) pump light with a wavelength of 1549.32 nm and an output power of approximately 10 mW was injected into a silicon waveguide.
+This generated signal and idler photons through the SFWM.
+The signal photons had a central wavelength of 1559.0~$\pm$~0.8 nm, while the idler photons had a central wavelength of 1539.8~$\pm$~0.8 nm.
 The spectral width of these photons is determined by the bandwidth of the off-chip frequency filter (200 GHz).
 The signal photons were used as heralds (triggers), and the idler photons were directed to the processor circuit \cite{Ma2017,Faruque2018,Faruque2019}.
-After passing through these filters, both the idler and corresponding signal photons were detected using superconducting nanowire single-photon detectors (SNSPDs).
+After passing through these filters, both the idler and the corresponding signal photons were detected using superconducting nanowire single-photon detectors.
 The generation rate of signal single photons obtained after passing through the circuit was approximately 30 counts per second.